William-King977/eng84_devops_intro_vagrant/README.md

 ## Benefits of NGINX
 * It's designed for cloud-native architectures, meaning that it can improve the performance of the IT infrastructure.
-* NGINX is multifunctional, meaning that the same tool can be used for reverse proxy, as web server, or its other functions.
+* NGINX is multifunctional, meaning that the same tool can be used for reverse proxy, as a web server, or its other functions.
 This minimises the amount of maintenance required.
 * NGINX's software updates with the latest technologies.
-* NGNIX's content cache and reverse proxy are used to reduce load on application servers and make the most effective use of the underlying hardware.
+* NGNIX's content cache and reverse proxy are used to reduce the load on application servers and make the most effective use of the underlying hardware.

 ## Reverse proxy with NGINX
 What is the default location of our NGINX file that loads the NGINX page?